 4. Analysis Methodology

 The analysis pipeline was executed in a Jupyter Notebook (DA_Project_PRE.ipynb) and the results were deployed in a Streamlit application (app.py).
+Scripted in Python in VS Code IDE.

 4.1 Data Preprocessing

 The raw data required significant cleaning and transformation to prepare it for analysis and modeling.